t-webber/html-filter/README.md

 This is a simple lightweight HTML parser, that converts an HTML file (in the `&str` format) to a tree representing the HTML tags and text.

+## Why use this crate ?

+- For HTML parsing and filtering
+- Lightweight and no dependencies
+- Public and accessible HTML tree representation
+- Easy interface to filter HTML

 ## Getting started

 You can install it with